 This system is ordered, supplied and delivered for a specific frequency.
 If you need to change the power level please refer to the user manual for 1W PLL FM STEREO DRIVER / EXCITER WITH AUDIO PROCESSING at aareff.com/1wpllsl19

-1. Use the supplied M6 screws, nuts, washers and rack rail bars to clamp the Distribution Amplifier (8WDA19), the Driver (1WPLLB and SRL2B) and the eight 1kW power amplifiers together as shown in the picture.
+1. Use the supplied M6 screws, nuts, washers and rack rail bars to clamp the Distribution Amplifier (8WDA19), the Driver (1WPLLB) and the eight 1kW power amplifiers together as shown in the picture.
 The power amplifiers are much heavier, so these should be at the bottom.
 The Driver and Distribution Amplifier are light and will suspend in the air and do not need any support at the back.

 2. On the back panel of the eight big amplifiers locate the OUTPUT 1kW 50 OHM socket and connect to it the eight 40 meter cables coming down from the antenna mast.
 You will find that some of the cables are longer than necessary, DO NOT shorten these leads as they are a specific phased length.
 It is okay to coil and cable restrain them to make the arrangement tidier.